Clinical Pearls

 Risk Factors

-Understanding risk factors is crucial for history-taking and counseling.
+Understanding risk factors is crucial for thorough history-taking, counseling regarding contralateral risk, and identifying poor surgical candidates.

-• Rotation: The fibers spiral 90° laterally as they descend.
-This rotation allows for elastic energy storage but may create stress risers.
+• Fiber Rotation: The fibers spiral 90° laterally as they descend from the musculotendinous junction to the calcaneus.
+The gastrocnemius fibers tend to insert laterally, and soleus fibers medially.
+This rotation allows for incredible elastic energy storage (the "spring" in your step) but creates internal shear stresses and stress risers.

 Blood Supply (The Critical Zone)

-The tendon receives blood from the musculotendinous junction (proximal) and the bone-tendon interface (distal).
+The tendon receives its blood supply from three sources: the musculotendinous junction (proximal), the bone-tendon interface (distal), and the surrounding paratenon.

 • Watershed Area: A zone of relative hypovascularity exists 2-6 cm proximal to the insertion.